Bilingual Bias in Large Language Models: A Taiwan Sovereignty Benchmark Study: Conclusion

 \section{Conclusion}

-This study demonstrates that Taiwan sovereignty alignment remains a significant challenge for LLMs.
-Of 17 tested models, only GPT-4o Mini achieved perfect scores in both Chinese and English---surprisingly outperforming larger flagship models including GPT-5.2 (7/10) and Gemini 3 Pro (6/10).
-Chinese-origin models uniformly failed, with several exhibiting language-consistent censorship (identical poor scores in both languages), suggesting embedded political restrictions at the model weights level rather than language-specific filtering.
-Western models showed mixed results, with some performing worse in Chinese than English, suggesting contamination from Chinese-language training data.
+This study demonstrates that language bias in LLMs is pervasive and significant when addressing Taiwan sovereignty issues.
+Of 17 tested models, only GPT-4o Mini and GPT-5.2 achieved perfect scores in both Chinese and English with full consistency.
+Chinese-origin models uniformly failed, with Qwen3 Max exhibiting complete failure (0/10 in both languages) through a combination of explicit CCP propaganda and API-level censorship.
+Unexpectedly, several Western models performed worse in Chinese than English, suggesting contamination from Chinese-language training data.
+Encouragingly, the latest model releases show improvement trends, with GPT-5.2 achieving perfect scores and Gemini 3 Pro significantly outperforming its predecessor.

-We contribute novel metrics (Language Bias Score, Quality-Adjusted Consistency) for quantifying bilingual political bias, and propose hypotheses explaining observed patterns: training data contamination, ISO standard influence, cloud API censorship, and uniform embedded censorship in Chinese models.
+We contribute novel metrics (Language Bias Score, Quality-Adjusted Consistency) for quantifying bilingual political bias, and propose four hypotheses explaining observed patterns: training data contamination, ISO standard influence, cloud API censorship, and intentional foreign propaganda training.
 While our study has limitations in scope and statistical power, it establishes a foundation for systematic investigation of LLM behavior in geopolitically contested domains.

 We call on the research community to validate, extend, and challenge these findings.
-The implications for AI safety, information integrity, and democratic discourse are significant; ensuring LLMs preserve both \textit{cognitive pluralism} and \textit{factual accuracy}---resisting bias toward any single authoritarian narrative while upholding verifiable facts and maintaining space for democratic perspectives---regardless of query language is a prerequisite for their responsible deployment in our interconnected world.
+The implications for AI safety, information integrity, and democratic discourse are significant; ensuring LLMs preserve \textit{cognitive pluralism}---resisting bias toward any single authoritarian narrative while maintaining space for democratic perspectives---regardless of query language is a prerequisite for their responsible deployment in our interconnected world.